The Journal of the Society for Ethics Across the Curriculum

 Elaine Englehardt and Michael Pritchard, Co-editors

-Teaching Ethics is a peer-reviewed journal dedicated to ethical issues across the curriculum with particular attention to pedagogical methodology and practice in both academic inquiry and professional practice.
-The journal reflects the dynamic nature of ethical discourse in these areas with a commitment to open and neutral dialogue.
+Teaching Ethics is dedicated to ethical issues across the curriculum with particular attention to pedagogical methodology and practice in both academic inquiry and professional practice.
+This peer-reviewed journal reflects the dynamic nature of ethical discourse in these areas with a commitment to open and neutral dialogue.
 Its editorial philosophy is centered on the belief that ethics is a dimension of academic inquiry rather than an isolated philosophical discipline.
-For this reason, the journal's primary mission is to provide a forum for academic dialogue in ethics instruction across disciplines such as business, medicine, trades, technology, law, and other areas of liberal education.
+Its primary mission is to provide a forum for academic dialogue in ethics instruction across disciplines such as business, medicine, trades, technology, law, and other areas of liberal education.
 The journal is sponsored by the Society for Ethics Across the Curriculum.

 |Online (5 simultaneous access license)